byagihas/crypto_ranker/README.md

 Shows current market mood and gainers and losers along with % change and volume.

-> npm install --save-exact.
+> npm install --save-exact

-> node index.js.
+> node index.js